Kent family of Bawnard

 In 1916, during the round-up in the aftermath of the Easter Rising the Royal Irish Constabulary surrounded the family home.
 Mary Kent and four of her sons, Thomas, David, William, and Richard resisted arrest.
 The fight lasted four hours.
 When it was over, David and Richard were wounded.
 The following week, Thomas was convicted of the murder of a constable killed during the shoot-out and executed by firing squad on 9 May.
 Richard died of his injuries on 4 May 1916.
 David Kent sentenced to death but the sentence was later commuted to penal servitude for life but he was released from prison by amnesty in 1917, by which time, his mother, Mary had also died.

 David Kent was elected to Parliament at the 1918 general election as a Sinn Féin MP for the Cork East constituency.
 After the Irish War of Independence, he opposed the Anglo-Irish Treaty and voted against it.
-He served as an member of parliament (TD) until 1927when he was succeeded by his brother.
+He served as a member of parliament (TD) until 1927when he was succeeded by his brother.
 In the late 1920s, David Kent went to the United States to raise money for the Republican cause.
 He died at Bawnard in 1930."
 In 1927, William was elected as a Fianna Fáil member of parliament (TD) for the Cork East at the September general election but was not reelected in 1932.
 At the 1933 general election, William was elected as a National Centre Party TD but he did not run for re-election in 1937.
 William Kent died in 1957, the "last survivor of the band of local Land League fighters".